DataDog/documentation/content/logs/languages/go.md

   text: Log Collection Troubleshooting Guide
 ---

-To send your go logs to Datadog, we recommend logging to a file and then tailing that file with your Datadog agent.
+To send your go logs to Datadog, we recommend logging to a file and then tailing that file with your Datadog Agent.
 To achieve that we suggest the following setup with the open source logging library called [logrus][1]

 We strongly encourage setting up your logging library to produce your logs in JSON format to avoid the need for [custom parsing rules][2].